-Learn how to create an account, deploy your first Pod, and execute code on it using JupyterLab.
+If you’re new to Runpod, follow this guide to learn how to create an account, deploy your first GPU Pod, and use it to execute code remotely.

 Step 1: Create an account